Year of Call

 Landlord and tenant/housing

-Mikhail undertakes commercial and residential work on behalf of both landlords and tenants, and has experience dealing with diverse landlord and tenant issues including the creation of leases, both equitable and legal, litigation arising from the Landlord and Tenant Act 1954 and the forfeiture, surrender and determination of leases.
+In conjunction with real property, landlord and tenant work constitutes an extensive part of Mikhail's practice.
+He undertakes commercial and residential work on behalf of both landlords and tenants (including legally aided work for tenants).
+Mikhail has experience dealing with many areas including the creation of leases, both equitable and legal, all manner of issues appertaining to the Landlord and Tenant Act 1954 and the forfeiture, surrender and determination of leases.

-Mikhail is regularly instructed in cases for both landlords and tenants relating to assured shorthold and assured tenancies, disrepair, the accelerated possession procedure and rent arrears.
-He is familiar with the procedures in the First Tier Tribunal and experienced at dealing with cases in that jurisdiction.
+He is regularly instructed to conduct cases for both landlords and tenants relating to assured shorthold and assured tenancies, disrepair, the accelerated possession procedure and rent arrears.

-• Advising and preparing defences to a variety of claims for unpaid rent which raised issues of disrepair, contractual interpretation, and the validity of Section 8 and Section 21 Notices;
+- Advising and preparing Defences to a variety of claims for unpaid rent which raised issues of disrepair, contractual interpretation, validity of Section 8 and Section 21 Notices.

-• Advising on and preparing Particulars of Claim for a variety of circumstances, including the forfeiture of commercial leases and residential property.
+- Advising on and preparing Particulars of Claim for a variety of circumstances, including the forfeiture of commercial leases, residential property etc.

 Contentious trusts and estates